Ultimate Shreveport Real Estate Investing Guide for 2026

 Median Home Prices

-Median home values in the area will show you if your designated price point is viable in that market.
-An area that has a substantial pool of the below-market-value investment properties that your customers require will have a below-than-average median home purchase price.
+Median home prices in the community will inform you if your required price level is achievable in that city.
+A market that has a sufficient supply of the marked-down properties that your clients require will have a low median home purchase price.

 Property Appreciation Rate